Foundations for an Abstract Proof Theory in the Context of Horn Rules: Introduction

-Such proof systems have found a wide array of applications for diverse classes of logics, being used in the design of interpolant construction algorithms~\cite{Kuz16,KuzLel18,LyoTiuGorClo20}, in writing decision algorithms (with counter-model extraction)~\cite{Bru09,LyoBer19,TiuIanGor12}, and have been applied in knowledge integration scenarios~\cite{LyoGom22}.
-Nevertheless, it was found that differing formalisms possessed distinct advantages over one another; e.g. nested calculi were found to be suitable for writing proof-search and decision algorithms~\cite{TiuIanGor12,LyoGom22}, whereas labeled calculi were found to admit algorithmic construction~\cite{CiaMafSpe13}.
+Multisequent formalisms include \emph{hypersequents}, which are multisets of Gentzen sequents~\cite{Avr96,Pot83}, $2$-sequents/linear nested sequents, which are lines of Gentzen sequents~\cite{Mas92,Lel15}, nested sequents, which are trees of Gentzen sequents~\cite{Bul92,Kas94}, and labeled sequents~\cite{Sim94,Vig00}, which are binary graphs of sequents.
+Such proof systems have found a broad range of applications for diverse classes of logics, being used in the design of interpolant construction algorithms~\cite{FitKuz15,LyoTiuGorClo20,LyoKar24}, in writing decision algorithms (with counter-model extraction)~\cite{Bru09,LyoBer19,TiuIanGor12}, and in knowledge integration scenarios~\cite{LyoGom22}.
+Nevertheless, it was found that differing formalisms possessed distinct advantages over one another; e.g. nested calculi were found to be suitable for writing proof-search and decision algorithms~\cite{TiuIanGor12,LyoGom22}, whereas labeled calculi were found to admit algorithmic construction for large classes of logics~\cite{CiaMafSpe13}.

 Naturally, the arrival of new sequent-based formalisms gave rise to questions concerning their relationships: How are calculi in one formalism transformed into `deductively equivalent' calculi in another?
 What are the relative sizes of proofs and sequents in one formalism compared to another?
 Under what conditions are proofs transformable between formalisms and what are the complexity bounds thereof?
-Such questions have typically been investigated in restricted concrete settings, focusing on specific sequent-based calculi for known classes of logics~\cite{CiaLyoRamTiu21,Gal19a,GorRam12,Lel15,PinUus18}.
-In contrast, we propose an alternative methodology, designing a novel \emph{abstract framework} for the general study of structural sequent calculi.\footnote{Due to the duality exhibited between sequent systems and tableaux~\cite{Fit12}, our work is also applicable to the latter.}
+Such questions have typically been investigated in restricted concrete settings, focusing on specific multisequent calculi for known classes of logics~\cite{CiaLyoRamTiu21,Gal19a,GorRam12,Lel15,PinUus18}.
+Our work deviates from these approaches.
+Instead of studying calculi tailored to particular logics, we propose a novel and unifying \emph{abstract framework} that captures a broad family of multisequent calculi and logics.
+Many systems studied in the literature can therefore be seen as concrete instances (i.e. specific parameter choices) of the general machinery we develop.